 (Macon, Atlanta, Columbus, Savannah):

 The School of Medicine was established in 1982 to educate physicians and health professionals to meet the primary care and health care needs of rural and medically underserved areas of Georgia.
 The School’s academic environment fosters the development of clinical problem solving and instills in each student an awareness of the place of the basic medical sciences in medical practice.
-The School of Medicine operates two four-year campuses in Macon and Savannah and an additional teaching hospital in Columbus.
+The School of Medicine has third and fourth year students studying at two teaching hospital in Columbus.